nextgis/nextgis_datastore/Readme.md

 from datasource) and define different styles.
 Map can be panned and zoomed, the current extent is stored in map context.
 Map can return rendered images to display to user in various graphic interfaces.
 Rendering is optimized for big amounts of geodata and uses non blocking (async) functions.
-Map spatial reference is Web Mercator.
+Map spatial reference is Web Mercator (EPSG:3857).

 ## Formats